Not only does Tanzania offer first-class wildlife viewing…

 Pemba is very fertile, and always seems greener and more arable than Zanzibar Island.
 It also produces far more cloves than Zanzibar - and its economy is still far more dependent on agriculture than Zanzibar, and far less dependent on tourism.

-Pemba is one of the most densely populated areas of Tanzania, with most of the people living in fairly traditionally-designed square houses, built using mud walls around a wooden frame and mud walls, and with roofs of thatch or corrugated iron.
+Pemba is one of the most densely populated areas of Tanzania, with most of the people living in fairly traditionally-designed square houses, built using mud walls around a wooden frame and with roofs of thatch or corrugated iron.
 Pemba's main town, and the island's administrative capital, is Chake Chake - and that's where the island's airport is.

 Pemba's inhabitants are predominantly Muslim.
 It has a culture that is even more traditional than Zanzibar, and the island gets far less visitors - and hence sees less of the outside world.
 Thus expect to see Pemba's women wearing the veil, and few villagers who speak anything other than Swahili.